-The legal profession has become ever more competitive in recent years, as legal services have become more commoditised.
+The legal profession has become ever more competitive in recent years, as (like so many other things) legal services have become more commoditised.

 It has probably never been harder for a firm of solicitors to secure and retain a loyal long-term client.

 Of course, the most successful firms are those where the fee earners can build and maintain a strong trusting relationships with their clients based on outstanding service, sound advice and competent delivery.

 It’s not a new idea that, to avoid simply competing on price in a “race to the bottom”, law firms can differentiate their offering and foster loyalty by providing a better service and better experience to their clients.